16 min read · Pillar Guide

 Quick Answers

-In heat- and fire-exposed California areas, usually yes — it's non-combustible and holds factory color far longer.
-In genuinely low-fire areas, engineered wood can be a reasonable warmer-grain alternative.
-The linked Hardie-vs-LP guide compares them honestly.
+In heat- and fire-exposed California areas, usually yes — it's non-combustible and holds factory color far longer than engineered wood.
+In genuinely low-fire areas, engineered wood like LP SmartSide can be a reasonable warmer-grain alternative.
+The linked Hardie-vs-LP guide compares them honestly so you can decide based on your parcel's fire exposure and look.

-The HZ10 regional line, which is formulated for hot, dry Western conditions.
-Using the correct regional product is a condition of performance and warranty.
+The HZ10 regional line, formulated for hot, dry Western conditions like the Valley and foothills.
+Using the correct regional product is a condition of both performance and warranty, and you can't tell it from HZ5 once it's on the wall.
+Confirm in writing that your installer is ordering HZ10.

-ColorPlus — the factory-baked finish resists California UV far better and carries a long fade warranty; field-painting starts a repaint cycle much sooner and forfeits that advantage.
+ColorPlus, in nearly every case.
+The factory-baked finish resists California UV far better, carries a long fade-and-peel warranty, and keeps the crisp shadow lines field paint can bridge.
+Field-painting starts a repaint cycle much sooner and forfeits the finish warranty advantage.

-Insufficient clearance to grade, roofs, decks, or paving — Hardie wicks at ground contact, which causes premature bottom-course failure and voids warranty.
-It's the #1 issue we find on tear-off.
+Insufficient clearance to grade, roofs, decks, or paving.
+Hardie wicks moisture at ground contact, which causes premature bottom-course failure and voids the warranty — it's the single most common defect we find on tear-off.
+Hardie's guidance calls for roughly six inches to grade and one to two inches to roofs and hardscape.

-It's strong but conditional on installation to Hardie's published specs and the correct regional product.
-Practically, your protection is a contractor who installs to standard and documents it.
+It's strong but conditional on installation to Hardie's published specs and use of the correct regional product.
+In practice your real protection is a contractor who installs to standard and documents the barrier, flashing, fastening, and clearances.
+The paper warranty is only as good as the assembly behind it, and most denials trace to install shortcuts.

-Restrained, fade-stable ColorPlus tones — warm whites, soft and slate grays, sages — read well across California architecture and resale; see the linked best-Hardie-colors guide.
+Restrained, fade-stable ColorPlus tones — warm whites, soft and slate grays, and sages — read well across California architecture and hold value at resale.
+Lighter colors also run cooler on south and west walls in the Valley heat.
+See the linked best-Hardie-colors guide for specific palettes.

 Sources